SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Adaptive Decision Making Trajectory Planning

 \subsection{Trajectory Generation}

-To ensure that the decisions generated by the large VLM can be accurately executed, the target goal pose ${{}^G p_{goal}}_k$ is navigated with consideration of both efficiency and safety.
-Given the current pose ${}^G p_k$, if ${{}^G p_{goal}}_k$ originates from target anchors, a minimum-jerk trajectory is adopted, which is initialized by sampling along the straight line connecting ${}^G p^{goal}_k$ and ${}^G p_k$.
+To ensure that the decisions generated by the large VLM can be accurately executed, the UAV navigates toward the target goal pose ${}^G p^{\mathrm{goal}}_k$ considering both efficiency and safety.
+Given the current pose ${}^G p_k$, if ${}^G p^{\mathrm{goal}}_k$ originates from target anchors, a minimum-jerk trajectory is adopted, which is initialized by sampling along the straight line connecting ${}^G p^{\mathrm{goal}}_k$ and ${}^G p_k$.
 If it originates from frontier anchors, inter-layer anchors, or the geometry-based strategy, a trajectory generated following \cite{zhou2020ego} is employed instead.
 The generated trajectory is then tracked by a controller through body-rate control.